bravesoftdz/NOTyMSG/README.md

 # Features

-- .Communication between 2 windows from application
+- Communication between 2 windows from application
-- .Adding or modifying CSS styles,to change the look
+- Adding or modifying CSS styles,to change the look